Van Gogh (and I really need to find out his real name, but I could not use it here anyway) let Barky out super early.

 It felt like we were taking a fall walk.

-The horses were out, but off to a corner where we couldn't talk to them.
+The horses were out, but off in a corner where we could not talk to them.

-It looked like they are getting ready for a competition or something—where the horses usually stand.
+It looked like they were getting ready for a competition or something, where the horses usually stand.

 We talk to the horses at a safe distance.